PataphysicalSociety/soupault.app/site/reference-manual.md

   ...
 ```

+### Treating index pages as normal pages

+Since soupault can transform normal pages to clean URLs by itself, normally it's best to keep a logical site structure: directory = section, file = page, and leave creation of clean URLs to the software.

+However, sometimes creating a degenerate section by hand is a sensible thing to do.
+One use case is bundling a page with its assets.
+Suppose you are making a page with a lot of photos, and those photos aren't going to be used by any other page.
+In that case, placing those photos in a shared asset directory will only make it harder to remember or find what pages they are used by, and will make all links to those images longer.
+Storing them in a directory with the page offers the easiest mental model.

+Using the `force_indexing_path_regex` option in the `[index]` table, you can make soupault treat some pages as normal pages even though their files are named `index.*`.
+This can be helpful if you only have a few such pages, or they all are within a single directory.

+If you want to be able to mark any directory as a "leaf" (hand-made clean URL), there's another way: a `leaf_file` option to the `[index]` table.
+Suppose you set `leaf_file = ".leaf"`.
+In that case, when soupault finds a directory that has files named `index.html` and `.leaf`, it treats `index.html` as a normal page and extracts metadata from it.

+There's no default value for the `leaf_file option`, you need to set it explicitly if you want it.

 ### Exporting metadata to JSON

 If built-in functionality is not enough, you can export the site index data to a JSON file